 In Season One, Diane goes through a non-verbal version of this, after Coach and the others convince her to throw a baseball down the hall into the pool room, where Coach is standing.
 It Makes Sense in Context—Coach is proving a point to her about his uncanny success at bunting...with his noggin.
 It's even worse for poor Diane when you consider that she fully expected to miss—but as Sam notes, that's part of the point.

-On Buffy the Vampire Slayer and Angel, Faith does this twice.
+Faith does this twice.
 First when she accidentally kills Alan Finch, screaming repeatedly "I didn't know!", and when she remembers what she did to Wesley and Buffy.

 This is also plainly evident in Willow's expression in "Once More With Feeling" when Buffy lets the Scoobies know that when they brought her back to life they pulled her out of Heaven.